Home » RECIPES » SMOKED » Smoked Baked Beans

 2. MIX TOGETHER THE BAKED BEANS: To a lightly greased skillet add the canned baked beans, bacon pieces, onion, green bell pepper, honey BBQ sauce, ketchup, mustard, Worcestershire sauce, and dry rub seasoning.
 Stir everything together until well combined.

-3. SMOKE: Let the baked beans smoke for 2 to 3 hours or until warmed through.
-Be sure to stir them every hour too!
+3. SMOKE: Let the baked beans smoke for 2 to 3 hours (stirring every hour) or until warmed through.
+Serve them hot, at room temperature, or cold out of the refrigerator.
+They are super delicious no matter how you serve them!

 Storing Information

-Always store leftover Smoked Baked Beans in an airtight container and in the refrigerator.
-They will last up to 7 days and can be ate cold out of the refrigerator, at room temperature, or rewarmed on the stove top or in the microwave.
-They can also be frozen for up to 3 months.
+Feel free to eat them cold out of the refrigerator, at room temperature, or rewarmed on the stove top or in the microwave.
+They can also be frozen for up to 3 months if you want.

 ADD JALAPENOS or use them in place of green bell peppers, it adds a wonderful spice note!
 Feel free to keep the seeds in or remove them (depending on the spice level you want).
 Don’t worry about sautéing them ahead of time, they will cook down enough as they smoke.